-Here are some other ways you can advocate for yourself:

-If your contact information changes, contact the clinic(s) you were referred to and update them.

-- ▼ If a timeframe is given:

-- Put a reminder in your calendar

-- If that time passes and you haven't heard from the clinic, call and request an update for wait times

-- Repeat if needed

-▼ If timeframe is not given:

-- □ Ask if they can estimate a timeframe - □ If they are not able to, choose a timeframe that works for you to follow up (ie: 3 months) - Put a reminder in your calendar to call and check back about an appointment or wait times - If you leave a message but don't hear back - It is not uncommon for clinics to have a slow turn-around time for phone or email messages - Speak slowly and leave a message with your name (and the name on your BC Services Card if different), date of birth, PHN and phone number, with your request - □ If you do not hear back in 3-5 business days, try calling again - If you have difficulty following up with the specialist office at any point:
+He i e a re some other ways you can advocate for yoursen. • - our contact information changes, contact the clinic(s) you re referred to and update them. • If a timeframe is given: Put a reminder in your calendar If that time passes and you haven't heard from the clinic, call and request an update for wait times Repeat if needed • lf ti meframe is not given: Ask if they can estimate a timeframe If they are not able to, choose a timeframe that works for you to follow up (ie: 3 months) Put a reminder in your calendar to call and check back about an appointment or wait times \blacksquare lf y ou leave a message but don't hear back It is not uncommon for clinics to have a slow turn-around time for phone or email messages Speak slowly and leave a message with your name (and the name on your BC Services Card if different), date of birth, PHN and phone number, with your request If you do not hear back in 3-5 business days, try calling again point: